Stormwater Trash Separators

 Items that are considered to be gross pollutants include:

-Stormwater trash separators are a fairly new technology, and due to this, few ordinances have adopted their use into zoning codes.
-Of the few codes that do consider the use of these separators, they have tended to be included in codes with other environmental best practices such as bioswales.
+Municipal codes that consider the use of stormwater trash separators tend to be included in codes with other environmental best practices such as bioswales.
 In the St. Louis region, the Metropolitan Sewer District will not maintain the devices unless they are approved separators.

 The success of installing hydrodynamic separators can be easily noticed based on the condition of stormwater as it is being treated.
 With proper implementation, the stormwater should be free of large suspended solids and oils.
 The benefits of the use of these devices can also be seen in the treatment costs of the region utilizing them.
 If the devices are proving effective, then the treatment costs for the region should decrease.